SymfonyCasts/symfony7/sfcasts/outline.md

 - `php bin/console debug:autowiring --all`
 - How non-services (i.e. model classes) are technically registered as services, but removed later because we don't use them.
+- The point is: to create a service, all we need to do is create a class anywhere in `src/`.
+And autowiring is automatically enabled for it.
 - Btw, all these YAML files are "identical".
 It's the root key like `services` or `framework` that makes them different
 - But you could copy all the config from every YAML file into a single